Nonlinear noise excitation of intermittent stochastic PDEs and the topology of LCA groups: An abstract lower bound

 where

-We will require the fact that $0\le c<\infty$; this holds simply because $\Psi$ is continuous and $\Re\Psi$ is non negative.
-In this way, \eqref{eq:I:LB} yields an estimate for the first term on the right-hand side of \eqref{E}.
+We will require the fact that $0\le c_0<\infty$; this fact holds simply because $\Psi$ is continuous and $\Re\Psi$ is nonnegative.
+In this way, (\ref{eqILB}) yields an estimate for the first term on the right-hand side of (\ref{E}).

 As for the other terms, let us write $\mathcal{P}^{*(n)}$ in place of the $n$-fold convolution, $\mathcal{P}*\cdots*\mathcal{P}$, where $\mathcal{P}^{*(1)}:=\mathcal{P}$.
-Then, it is easy to deduce from \eqref{eq:I:LB} that
+Then it is easy to deduce from (\ref{eqILB}) that

 where $\1(t):=1$ for all $t>0$.
-Thus, we conclude from \eqref{E} that
+Thus, we conclude from (\ref{E}) that

 where $\mathcal{P}^{*(0)}*\1:=1$.

 Now,

 Consequently,